Payor Contracting

 • HMOs and PPOs that have a history of ontime payments

 More contracts doesn’t simply equal more value.
 Strategic growth is about finding the right contracts that fit your area, strategy, and unique offerings.
-But this winnowing process is difficult; many managed care organizations lack the resources necessary to commit to payor contracting
+But this winnowing process is difficult; many managed care organizations lack the resources necessary to commit to payor contracting.

 This is why a growing number of care organizations are outsourcing this job to experts, such as those at PayrHealth, to identify the best contracts.
 The PayrHealth team uses best-practices to analyze your historical data, third-party data, and proprietary data to make sure that you are prepared for any contract negotiation.